VCSTDN2024/imad5112-assignment-2-ST10481235/README.md

 ChatGpt

 **3. Purpose/ Intention on using AI**
-Code assisstance- Helped form my arrays
+Code assistance- Helped form my arrays
 Brainstorming- Asked chatgpt for colour ideas and ideas on correct/ incorrect responses